MatteoGabriele/vue-analytics/docs/page-tracking.md

 ## Avoid trasnforming route query object into querystring
-It is possible to avoid route query to be sent as querystring using the `transformRouteParams` property
+It is possible to avoid route query to be sent as querystring using the `transformQueryString` property

 ```js
 Vue.use(VueAnalytics, {